Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Method

-For elementary actions without parameters, the decision ends here.
-Otherwise, the parameters are dependent on the action identifier and previously selected parameters, $a_l \sim \pi_{a_0,l}(a_1, ..., a_{l-1}, g, \mathcal V)$.
-The first parameter can be chosen directly, $a_1 \sim \pi_{a_0,l}(g, \mathcal V)$.
-To select parameters when $l \geq 2$, the information about previous selections has to be given to the model.
-We implement this by augmenting the existing node embeddings with one-hot encoding of previous selection.
-Every node $v \in V$ is augmented with a binary vector $z^v$ of size $l-1$, where $z^v_i$ denotes whether the node $v$ was selected as a $i$-th parameter, $z^v_i = 1 \text{ if } a_i = v$, else $0$.
-To preserve the original embedding size, the augmented vector is transformed to its original size with a single non-linear layer.
-Next, two message-passing steps are used to allow the information to spread, resulting in new embeddings $\mathcal V', g'$.
-The choice is then made, $a_l \sim \pi_{a_0, l}(g', \mathcal V')$.
-Finally, the embeddings $V', g'$ are discarded, and the process repeats for the next parameter with original $\mathcal V, g$.
-Each policy $\pi_{a_0,i}$ is implemented as a linear layer with shared parameters applied to each node $v$ and taking softmax.
+For further parameters ($l \geq 2$), the computation of $\phi_{\pi_{a_0,l}}$ need to take the previous selection $a_1, ..., a_{l-1}$ into account.
+To this purpose, each node is augmented with a one-hot encoding of $[a_1, ..., a_{l-1}]$, i.e., every node is augmented with a binary vector of size $l-1$, where $i$-th element is $1$ if the node was selected as an $i$-th parameter, else $0$.
+To preserve the original embedding size, the augmented vector is projected to its original size and at least two message-passing steps are performed to allow the information to spread.
+We found that two passes worked well for BlockWorld, but some domains may require more.
+The result of the operation are alternative $v', g'$, which are used to determine the final real value for each node.